Best Alternatives to Dropbox – These 5 Should Be on Your List

 This is how you do it with Dropbox Screenshot sharing.

 You install a Dropbox desktop client software and basically, you gained yourself some extra storage on the cloud instantly.

 Dropbox Smart Sync is another great feature that brings convenience to the client but it’s only available to Premium users, unfortunately.

 It was all about convenience until competitors are able to put out the same effort.

-Why People Moving Away from Dropbox
+Why People Moving Away to Dropbox Competitors

 Yet many people want to try something new.

 If you don’t want to use Dropbox anymore, for whatever reasons but most of the time are because of privacy and security issue.Dropbox has yet to answer the claim to improper data sharing and while Edward Snowden had warn us about it years ago.